 Make sure you set your team up from the beginning of a project to work together and understand each others’ decisions.
 When someone raises a query or issue with you directly, share it with everyone if there’s a bigger decision to be made.
 Get people working together to define and find solutions to problems.
 Make sure everyone is in contact (whether face-to-face or remote) regularly.
 Most successful projects are enabled by teams that work well together.

-Your project scope can be influenced internally in your organisation from senior stakeholders.
+Your project scope can be influenced internally in your organisation from key stakeholders.
 They might have a vision for the organisation that involves delivering more for your project, or they might want to push a different agenda.
 For example, sometimes a client relationship is more important to an organisation than staying within scope in your particular project.

 Make sure your internal stakeholders understand what you are trying to deliver and by when.
 If something would have a knock-on effect on your project, clearly lay out what impact this will have—whether it’s financial, perception-based, or otherwise.